ScotGovAnalysis/good_practices/coding.md

 > "Programs are meant to be read by humans and only incidentally for computers to execute."
 > — Donald Knuth, The Art of Computer Programming

 Writing code that humans can understand is an investment to have maintainable and reusable code.
-If it is easy to read, maintenance and  will be much quicker in the future and it will be much easier for other people to work with your code.
+If it is easy to read, maintenance and  edits will be much quicker in the future and it will be much easier for other people to work with your code.
 The shortest, most efficient code for the computer is likely not the optimal code for human readability.

 ### Naming conventions
 Proper naming conventions will help collaboration in big teams and it makes the code easier to maintain.
-The three most famous naming conventions in programming communities are:
+The three most widely-used conventions amongst programming communities are:
 * camelCase: Names start with a small letter and every subsequent will start with upperCase
 * PascalCase: Similar to camelCase but the first letter of the string is also UpperCase
 * snake_case: All names are lower case with an underscore between words